You will be asked general questions about your dog's health, recent conditions, injuries, surgery and what has brought you to contact the clinic.

 This is a new and unusual environment for your dog.
 Even if they are used to water, the pool is very different to a river or the sea.
 It is normal for dogs to be initially apprehensive, so until the nerves turn to curiosity and excitement, be assured that your dog will be introduced to the water very gradually and gently, with encouragement and praise.
 Some dogs take two or three sessions to become relaxed in the pool and enjoy their session.
 Some dogs take to it straight away, jumping in and retrieving toys.

 Depending on the dog's condition, the first session may only consist of a few short swims, with long rest periods between.
 This is so we do not over exercise a vulnerable area, and so we can assess the dog, get them used to the water and the pool environment.

 Second and subsequent sessions will last approximately 30 minutes.
-It may be beneficial to attend weekly sessions, or as much as 3 times a week, depending on the condition being treated.
-You would expect to see an improvement after 6 weeks.
+Weekly or fortnighly sessions may be required initially, and you would expect to see an improvement after 6 weeks.
 Some patients may respond quicker or others may take longer.
 Once an improvement in your pet's condition has been established, sessions can often be scaled back to fortnightly, or even less frequently as a maintenance programme.

-After your dog's hydrotherapy session, they will be showered and dried.
-We have a blaster dryer, similar to those used by groomers.
-But if your dog doesn't like the noisy dryer, we recommend that you bring your own towels, and a warm dog coat or blanket to wrap your pet in for the journey home, especially in inclement weather, so the benefits gained from hydotherapy are retained.
+After your dog's hydrotherapy session, they will be showered and receive a quick rub down with a towel.
+When they are returned to you, make sure they are as dry as possible.
+Bring your own towel and a warm dog coat or blanket to wrap your pet in for the journey home, especially in inclement weather, so the benefits gained from hydotherapy are retained.

 Hydrotherapy sessions are designed to be fun for your pet, motivated by play, toys and praise.
 We will take cues from your dog, and allow them to progress at their own pace.
-We want you and your pet to enjoy your hydrotherapy sessions, and to look forward to coming again.
+We want your pet to enjoy their hydrotherapy sessions, and to look forward to coming again.